YangSophiaXiao/Yang.Sophia.Xiao.github.io/_pages/about.md

 Nov.
 2024, the marketing videos of our sensor calibration products of [online calibration software](https://www.youtube.com/watch?v=5mTBcsLttQY&t=35s) and [misalignment detetection](https://www.youtube.com/watch?v=v0upbUKoufw&t=191s) are availble in zf group official subscription!

 Aug.
 2024, I joined the radar perception team for the R&D on radar perception software.
-The project is sponsered by the commercial vehicle solution (CVS) department of ZF group and collaborates with Volvo truck.
+The project is sponsored by the commercial vehicle solution (CVS) department of ZF group and collaborates with Volvo truck.
 The milestone achievement is our software is integrated on [RABus](https://www.youtube.com/watch?v=isRtxSoPeFc) L-4 AD vehicles for road user perception feature, and the vehicle is already under operation in Friedrichshaven urban public road!

 Mar.
 2023, I joined the sensor calibration team for the R&D on extrinsic sensor calibration solutions.
 Our software provide accurate calibration results for L-4 AD vehicles from production line to operation phase.
 The software are supporting the calibration activities of various projects such as [RABus](https://www.youtube.com/watch?v=isRtxSoPeFc) and [Rivium](https://www.youtube.com/watch?v=m5-rI5n6qng).